"Tema-Mpakadan Railway Line": Exclusive interior images of the new trains drop

 The government also seeks to use this project to revamp rail operations across the country.

-As part of the events, President Akufo-Addo also inaugurated two new Diesel Multiple Unit (DMU) trains.
+As part of the event, President Akufo-Addo also inaugurated two new Diesel Multiple Unit (DMU) trains.

 Exclusive images sighted by YEN.com.gh showed a glimpse of the interior of the newly commissioned trains.

-The interior of the DMU trains is made of sleek and spacious carriages with comfortable seating to give passengers a smooth travelling experience.
+The interior of the DMU trains consists of sleek, spacious carriages with comfortable seating, which gives passengers a smooth travelling experience.

-It also has ultramodern gates which are accessible by the press of a sensor as well as communication systems and emergence exits.
+It also has ultramodern gates that are accessible by the press of a sensor, communication systems, and emergence exits.

 Reactions to images of the new trains